 - How to split spaces with significant others, roommates, kids, etc., when everyone is at home together

-With schools extending spring break or canceling classes, lots of parents are finding themselves at home with their kids.
+With schools canceling in-person classes, lots of parents are finding themselves at home with their kids.
 Many are trying to balance working from home for the first time as well!

 Parents need tips for keeping their kids up-to-date with schooling as well as activities and things to keep everyone from going stir crazy.